-11 Chair's Ruling
+10 Chair's Ruling

-The decision of the Chair on questions of order, relevancy and regularity (including procedure on handling motions) and his interpretation of the Standing Orders shall be final.
+10.1 The decision of the Chair on questions of order, relevancy and regularity (including procedure on handling motions) and his interpretation of the Standing Orders shall be final.
 In this interpretation he shall be advised by the Chief Executive and/or the Board Secretary.

-12 Voting
+11 Voting

-- 12.1 Subject to the provisions of the Constitution, every question at a meeting, which the Council of Governors agrees should be put to the vote, shall be determined by a majority of the votes of the Governors present.
-In the case of an equality of votes, the Chair shall have a casting vote. - 12.2 All questions put to the vote shall, at the discretion of the Chair, be determined by oral expression or by show of hands provided that, upon any question the Chair may direct, or it may be proposed, seconded and carried that a vote be taken by paper ballot. - 12.3 If at least three Governors so request, the voting on any question may be recorded so as to show how each Governor present and voting gave his vote. - 12.4 If a Governor so requests, his/her vote shall be recorded by name. - 12.5 In no circumstances may an absent Governor vote by proxy.
+- 11.1 Subject to the provisions of the Constitution, every question at a meeting, which the Council of Governors agrees should be put to the vote, shall be determined by a majority of the votes of the Governors present.
+In the case of an equality of votes, the Chair shall have a casting vote. - 11.2 All questions put to the vote shall, at the discretion of the Chair, be determined by oral expression or by show of hands provided that, upon any question the Chair may direct, or it may be proposed, seconded and carried that a vote be taken by paper ballot. - 11.3 If at least one-third of the Governors present so request, the voting on any question may be recorded so as to show how each Governor present and voting gave his vote. - 11.4 If a Governor so requests, his/her vote shall be recorded by name. - 11.5 In no circumstances may an absent Governor vote by proxy. - 11.6 No resolution of the Council of Governors shall be passed if it is opposed by all of the Public and Service User and Carer Governors present. - 11.7 All decisions taken in good faith at a meeting of the Council of Governors or any committee of the Council of Governors shall be valid, even if it is discovered subsequently that there was a defect in the calling of the meeting, or the appointment of any of the Governors present at the meeting.

-13 Conflict of Interest
+12 Conflict of Interest